sagawatatsuya/ReactionT5v2/README.md

 You can use ReactionT5 for product prediction, retrosynthesis prediction, and yield prediction.

 ### Task Forward
 To predict the products of reactions from their inputs, use the following command.
 The code expects 'input_data' as a string or CSV file that contains an 'input' column.
-The format of the string or contents of the column should follow this template: "REACTANT:{SMILES of reactants}REAGENT:{SMILES of reagents, catalysts, or solvents}".
+The format of the string or the contents of the column should follow this template: "REACTANT:{SMILES of reactants}REAGENT:{SMILES of reagents, catalysts, or solvents}".
 If there are no catalyst, reagent, or solvents, fill the blank with a space.
 For multiple compounds, concatenate them with ".".(ex.
 "REACTANT:COC(=O)C1=CCCN(C)C1.O.\[Al+3].\[H-].\[Li+].\[Na+].\[OH-]REAGENT:C1CCOC1")
 ```
 cd task_forward
 python prediction.py \